artemis-analytics/artemis/docs/artemis.md

 The use of non-traditional administrative data for Official Statistics has a several notable features:

-* Data is closest to the true nature of population demographics.
+* Data is closest to the true and timely state of population demographics.
 * Preservation of the raw state of the data is required to extract the relevant and accurate statistics.
 * Data access patterns differ from traditional survey data.

-The challenge facing NSAs is how to ingest, store and process adminstrative data while preserving the raw state of the data for analysts.
-Development of systems to meet these capabilities is significantly inhibited by a lack of common data format with which to record and analyze the data.
+The challenge facing NSAs is how to ingest, store and process adminstrative data while preserving the raw state of the data in a format that is familiar and userful for analysts.
+Analytical workloads for administrative data sources will follow a pattern of write once, read many times.
+Analysts will iterate many times on a master data set to produce subsets of data tailored to the analysis and business needs.
+Analytical queries will have common data access patterns based on a tabular data structure such as reading subsets of columns for large number of rows at a time or accessing elements in adjacent columns in succession.
+The workload and access patterns can benefit from column oriented table structures over traditional row-oriented access patterns which are more commonly found in traditional databases.

+Common data format which defines data primitive types that occur in data science, social science and business data will ensure that the raw state of the data can be preserved when consumed by organizations.
+Tabular data organized in a column-oriented will result in improved computational and I/O performance.

+## Administrative Data Common Workflow

+Description of current ADD processing.

+Issues commonly found with adminstrative data sources

 * Variety of file formats are acquired with no common tool to read or convert data to a more suitable format in an organization.
 * Enforcing schema on write can impede or prevent the ingestion of data.